basho/basho_docs/content/riak/ts/1.5.0/using/planning.md

    )
 ```

-Quanta give you the ability to control how your data are stored around your cluster, which impacts query performance.
-Iterating over a large number of keys localized on a small number of nodes can be significantly faster than iterating over a small number of keys on a large number of nodes.
-The option that is best for you will depend on how you expect to be querying your data, and whether you care more about [throughput](#throughput) or [latency](#latency).
+Quanta give you the ability to control how data are stored around your
+cluster, which impacts query performance.
+Determining the quantum that
+is best for you depends on how you expect to query your data and
+whether you care more about latency or throughput.

+If you have a cluster that isn't busy, a large query run on a single
+node will take longer to complete than the same query split into
+subqueries across multiple nodes.
+So if running individual queries as
+fast as possible is what you care most about (latency), you want a
+smaller quantum that will spread a your data more evenly around the
+cluster.

-If you have a cluster that isn't busy, a large query run on a single node will take longer to complete than the same query split into subqueries across multiple nodes.
-But if you were to add up the iteration times of those subqueries, you would find that the total is larger than your single-node iteration time.
+However, if you added up the iteration times of those subqueries, you would find that the total is larger than your single-node

-Multi-node queries take more added-up time overall because there’s extra overhead in setting up the sub-query iterations.
-When you run a whole query on a single node, you incur that overhead only once.
+iteration time.
+Multi-node queries take more added-up time overall
+because there's extra overhead in setting up the subquery
+iterations.
+When you run a whole query on a single node, you incur
+that overhead only once.

-This means that if you have a busy cluster, 5 large queries run against one cluster each (spanning 5 quanta) will complete quicker than 5 large queries broken into subqueries (spanning a quanta each) and run across all the nodes in your cluster.
+This means that if you have a busy cluster, 5 large queries run

-1) if you know you care most about query throughput, then do as recommended above (ie, localize your data as much as possible), 2) if you know you care most about individual query latency, then do the opposite, and 3) if you don’t really know, then do as in 2), because the fractional latency gains of less data localization are much higher than the throughput losses.

-### Throughput

-If you need to optimize your Riak TS performance to handle many queries (throughput) more than you need those queries to be run quickly (latency), then you will want your data to be more localized.

-#### How small should my quantum be?

-To optimize for throughput, we suggest that your minimum quantum size be set by the typical individual query length.
-For the best performance, the typical query should span as few quanta as possible.

-For example, if your typical query is an hour’s worth of data, then your quantum should be large enough that most of your queries will only hit a single node, meaning a quantum between 1 and 2 hours.

-#### How large should my quantum be?

-For the best throughput, we suggest that your maximum quantum size be chosen to minimize the number of concurrent queries hitting the same node.
-For the best performance, your quantum should be bounded by the total time spanned by your instantaneous volume of concurrent queries.

-For example, if you are typically issuing thousands of concurrent queries for different hours of the same week's worth of data, then you want your quantum to be significantly less than a week, or all your queries will end up hitting the same node and will execute serially, rather than benefit from parallelization in a distributed ring.
+against one node each will complete more quickly than those same
+5 queries split into subqueries that run across all the nodes in your
+cluster.
+If executing as many queries as possible in the shortest
+time is what you care most about (throughput), you want a large enough
+quantum that the data for a typical query are localized to one node.

 ### Latency